Gordon Briscoe: Activism

 Briscoe was involved in the establishment in New South Wales of the Aboriginal Progress Association in the 1950s, the Aboriginal Legal Service in the 1960s and the Aboriginal Medical Service in 1972.

 He was treasurer on the committee of the Aboriginal Publications Foundation, which published the magazine Identity, in the 1970s.

 Soccer

 After playing state league for Adelaide Croatia alongside Charles Perkins and John Moriarty, Briscoe moved to England in 1958 with the hope of playing professional football.
 He had stints at Barnet and Preston North End (although he did not make a first team appearance), before returning to Australia at the suggestion of his former schoolmate and teammate Perkins.

 Briscoe, along with Perkins and Moriarty, later played recreational soccer with the Australian National University Soccer Club from 1968 to about 1972.

 Academia

 In 1981, Briscoe began his academic career with the Australian National University (ANU).
 His focus was on Indigenous history and he was involved in the production of the SBS documentary First Australians.
-In 1997, Briscoe became the first Indigenous person to be awarded a PhD from an Australian University.
-Briscoe became ANU's Centre for Indigenous History Centre inaugural Research Fellow in 2003.
+In 1997, he was awarded a PhD from ANU.

+Briscoe became inaugural Research Fellow of ANU's Australian Centre for Indigenous History in 2003.